 When you arrive at the MRI department you should go to the reception desk where you will be booked in and asked to have a seat in the waiting area.
 You may be asked to complete a safety questionnaire.
 A radiographer will then go through the questionnaire with you, explain the procedure and answer any questions that you may have.
+The MRI staff will then give you the bowel preparation in liquid form to drink over a 40 minute period before the scan.
+This will expand and coat the bowel which is very important for us to get diagnostic pictures.
 You will be asked to change into a hospital gown.
-You will also be asked to remove anything that may contain metal, such as jewellery and body piercings before entering the scan room.
-To avoid any delays, please try and remove any body piercings at home, before you attend your appointment.
+You will also be asked to remove anything that may contain metal, such as jewellery, hair grips, wigs and body piercings before entering the scan room.
+To avoid any delays, please try and remove any body piercings at home before you attend your appointment.
 You will be provided with a locker to put your clothing and belongings into whilst you have your scan.